 Strategy: Increase supply of affordable housing available to low and moderate income households.

-Activity: Provide Tenant Based Rental Assistance to households with incomes at or below 60% of the
+Activity: Provide Tenant Based Rental Assistance to households with incomes at or below 60% of the area median, targeting those at or below 125% of the poverty level.

 Activity Support new construction for homeownership sponsored by CHDOs and other nonprofits.

 Activity: Support new construction of affordable rental units sponsored by CHDOs and other nonprofits.

 Activity: Support and provide guidance for for-profit developers building new affordable renter and owner units.

 Activity: Support construction of new affordable rental units through LIHTC, in compatible areas.

-Activity: Encourage the development of non-profit housing development organizations eligible for CHDO status.
+Activity: Encourage the development of non-profit housing development organizations eligible for CHDO status